TosbackCgusBridge-Bot/CGUs-versions/Instapaper/Terms of Service.md

 g.
 Headings.
 The section and paragraph headings in these Terms of Service are for convenience only and shall not affect their interpretation.

 Contact.
-You may contact us at the following address: 29 Little West 12th St., New York NY 10014 Effective Date of Terms of Service: 9/9/2013
+You may contact us at the following address: P.O.
+Box 22717, Oakland, CA 94609 Effective Date of Terms of Service: August 7th, 2018